arielherself/espresso/README.raw.md

 ## World leaders assemble at the UN

-A day after one gathering of world leaders in London, at [Elizabeth II’s funeral](https://www.economist.com/1843/2022/09/16/for-a-last-moment-the-queen-is-everywhere), another gets under way in New York on Tuesday, at the UN General Assembly.
-The leaders’ annual debate will resume fully in person, after two years of covid-related disruption.
+A day after one gathering of world leaders in London, at [Elizabeth II’s funeral](https://www.economist.com/1843/2022/09/16/for-a-last-moment-the-queen-is-everywhere), another is under way in New York on Tuesday, at the UN General Assembly.
+The leaders’ annual debate has resumed fully in person, after two years of covid-related disruption.
 But the war in Ukraine, the energy crisis and climate-related disasters mean this will hardly be a happy reunion.

 Joe Biden will address the assembly on Wednesday.
 In 2019 Donald Trump told the UN that “the future does not belong to globalists”.
 Last year Mr Biden reassured fellow leaders that America was “back at the table in international forums”.
 But since then divisions between the great powers have deepened; last week Mr Biden felt compelled to warn Vladimir Putin against using [chemical](https://www.economist.com/news/2022/03/11/could-russia-use-chemical-weapons-in-ukraine) or [nuclear weapons](https://www.economist.com/the-economist-explains/2022/09/14/do-russias-military-setbacks-increase-the-risk-of-nuclear-conflict) in Ukraine.
 And the ravages of the pandemic have held back progress in health, education and standards of living for two consecutive years, playing havoc with the UN’s agenda—not least its sustainable-development goals.